JBlaney93/PowerPongLeague/brief.md

 – Feature to display list of available players, which also allows user to add and remove players

-– Back-end database that stores players and games played, that the front end can display and update.
+– Back-end database that stores players and games played that the front end can display and update.

 # Extensions

-– The app should be able to display a leaderboard or a league table with individual player ranks
+– The app should be able to display a leaderboard or league table with individual player ranks

 – It could also show you the head-to-head record for two players

 – Statistics for individual players (win percentage, games played, etc.)

-– Interactive styling with potential for animation, sound, responsive feedback.
+– Interactive styling with potential for animation, sound, and responsive feedback

-– Layout that scales between mobile and desktop smoothly.
+– Layout that scales between mobile and desktop smoothly